syedhassaanahmed/azure-event-driven-data-pipeline/README.md

 ## Problem
 A large retailer with many source systems, wants a single source of truth of their data and be able to send updates to their consumers whenever this data is changed.
 They want to support an unpredictable load, with a max spike of 1500 req/sec.

->Contents of this repo were demonstrated during [Stockholm Azure meetup March 2018](https://www.meetup.com/Stockholm-Azure-Meetup/events/247951748/).
+>[This blog post](https://medium.com/@hasssaaannn/building-single-source-of-truth-using-serverless-and-nosql-bca6c9d45eeb) describes the contents of this repo in detail.

 ## Architecture
 <div style=""><img src="docs/images/architecture.png"/></center></div>